innocentshivachi/cybersecurity-portfolio/projects/linux-basic-commands/README.md

 ---

-## Key Skills Demonstrated
+## Key Skills Learned

-* Linux directory navigation
+* Navigating the Linux file system
-* Creating and managing directories
-* Creating files
+* Creating directories and files
 * Listing files and directories
-* Viewing file permissions
+* Viewing file information and permissions
 * Reading file contents
-* Writing and appending data to files
+* Writing and appending text to files

 ---

 ## Conclusion

-This project provided practical experience with essential Linux commands used in everyday system administration and cybersecurity tasks.
-Understanding these commands is an important foundation for working effectively in Linux environments.
+This project provided hands-on experience with fundamental Linux commands used in Linux administration and cybersecurity.
+These commands form the foundation for working efficiently in Linux environments.